grafana/mimir/docs/sources/guides/sharded_ruler.md

 ## Config

-To enable sharding of rule groups between rulers, they must be configured with the ring backend, for instance:
+To make sharding of rule groups between rulers work, ruler requires the ring backend to be configured, for example:

 ```
   -ruler.ring.consul.hostname=consul.dev.svc.cluster.local:8500